 y = tan(1/x)

 ) may be drawn inaccurately near their breaking points due to rendering limitations.
-To reduce this, limit the range or simplify the equation where possible. - Animation smoothness: If using the
+To reduce this, limit the range or simplify the equation where possible.time

 Too many graphs visible on the screen also affects performance negatively.
 Avoid adding too many graphs near each other for a smoother experience.